wnykuang/slicegenerator/README.md

 TODO:
 - [] Integrate the different frames into one.
+- [] Better algorithm to detect the difference of the subtitles, right now is basded on the (global) binarization and the sweepline to detect the line of the subtitles.
+It's dumb.
 - [] CLI interface to make it works.
 - [] CD with github action